 Where to Stay in Cartagena

 There are a number of cheap places to stay in Cartagena including hostels, Airbnbs, and even the Holiday Inn Express in Bocagrande nearby.
-I spent my 4 days in Cartagena at Allure Chocolat, a 4-star hotel that had clean rooms, offered welcome drinks and Colombian chocolates.
+I spent my 4 days in Cartagena at Allure Chocolat, a 4-star hotel that had clean rooms, and offered welcome drinks and Colombian chocolates.
 The lobby even smelled like chocolate!
 The cab to the hotel was 15,000 Colombian Pesos which is around $5-$6 USD.
 The hotel is also an 11-minute walk from 16th-century Iglesia de San Pedro Claver and 15-minutes from Castillo San Felipe de Barajas.

 Due to the hotel’s location and my love for walking, there was never a real need to take a cab and I saw the Walled City from the rooftop terrace.
-Allure Chocolat had full amenities with infinity pool, scenic views, a rooftop bar and famous Red Knife restaurant.
-Dinner at Red Knife included drinks, a shot of rum, appetizer, and entree for 58,000 Pesos or $18-20 USD.
+Allure Chocolat had full amenities with an infinity pool, scenic views, a rooftop bar, and famous Red Knife restaurant.
+Dinner at Red Knife included drinks, a shot of rum, an appetizer, and an entree for 58,000 Pesos or $18-20 USD.
 The total cost for my stay at Allure Chocolat including a full breakfast was $294.